harp-tech/protocol/Device.md

 The mandatory Operation Modes are the **`Standby Mode`** and **`Active Mode`**.
 The **`Speed Mode`** is optional and, in many of the applications, not needed.
 Harp Devices should continuously check if the communication with the host is active and healthy.
 This status check will be largely dependent on the transport layer implementing the harp protocol between host and device.
 Each implementation should clearly distinguish between `Connected` and `Not Connected` states, and it is up to the developer to decide how to implement this status check.
 When the device transitions to the `Not Connected` state, it should immediately enter `Standy Mode` and stop transmission of further event messages.

-As an application example, devices using USB as the transport layer, can check if the USB connection is alive by setting the DTR pin `HIGH`.
+As an application example, devices using USB as the transport layer can poll for an active USB connection by checking that the state of the DTR pin is set to `HIGH`.
 Once this pin is set `LOW` it may be assumed that the host closed the connection and the device should enter `Standby Mode`.
+In this case, the host is responsible for setting the state of the DTR line when opening or closing a new connection.

 ### **Table - List of available Common Registers**